Ping-Group-UCSC/Tutorials/Supercomputers/Basic/README.md

 								# more advanced usage just showing the different options available!
 ```

-5. As you can tell from above the command `squeue -u $USER` is incredibly important as often you will only want to look at your jobs when executing the `squeue` command.
-Open your `~/.bashrc` and the line `alias sque='squeue -u $USER'` to the file so that you can simply type `sque` to execute this command.
+5. As you can tell from the above commands, `squeue -u $USER` is incredibly important.
+Often you will only want to see your jobs when executing the `squeue` command.
+Open your `~/.bashrc` and add the line `alias sque='squeue -u $USER'` to the file so that you can simply type `sque` to execute this command.

 ```bash
 vim ~/.bashrc